raspberrypilearning/hello-world/en/step_4.md

 title: What would happen if you use `print(fire * randint(1, 6))`?
 ---

-You would get a new random number that is usually different.
+You would get a new random number that is usually different from your first random number.

 --- /collapse ---